 - Harassment by creditors and debt collectors

 If you do not pay your debts, your creditors are allowed to ask you to pay and keep reminding you to pay from time to time.
 This will not usually count as harassment.
 However, they must not act illegally.
 This fact sheet will help you identify what behaviour by your creditors may count as harassment and what you can do about it.

 - 10 ways to clear your debts

-In this fact sheet we look at 10 ways it may be possible to clear your debts.
+In this fact sheet for self help with debts we look at 10 ways it may be possible to clear your debts.